kckecheng/elk/tips.rst

 - Notes

   - ncat is a tool provided by nmap which works as the linux cat command for network sockets
-  - syslog server needs to open a TCP port for the connection (define a corresponding Logstash pipeline)
+  - syslog server needs to open a TCP port for the connection (define a corresponding Logstash pipeline)(if UDP is preferred, "use ncat -u")

 KQL
 ----